soderluk/nirimgr/README.md

 _NOTE_: Currently only `WindowsChanged`, `WindowOpenedOrChanged` and `WindowClosed` events are watched.

-Please feel free to open a PR if you have other thoughts that we could do with nirimgr.
+Please feel free to open a PR if you have other thoughts what we could do with nirimgr.

 # Usage

 To use nirimgr, it provides the following CLI-commands:

-- `events`: The events command starts listening on the niri event-stream. `nirimgr events`
+- `nirimgr events`: The events command starts listening on the niri event-stream.
-- `scratch`: The scratch command moves a window to the scratchpad workspace, or shows the window (moves the window to the currently active workspace) from the scratchpad workspace.
-This command should be configured as a keybind in niri configuration. `nirimgr scratch [move|show]`
+- `nirimgr scratch [move|show]`: The scratch command moves a window to the scratchpad workspace, or shows the window (moves the window to the currently active workspace) from the scratchpad workspace.
+This command should be configured as a key-bind in niri configuration.
-- `list`: The list command will list all the available actions or events, so you don't need to remember them all.
+- `nirimgr list [actions|events]`: The list command will list all the available actions or events, so you don't need to remember them all.
-  `nirimgr list [actions|events]`
-- `version`: The version command prints the nirimgr version information. `nirimgr version`

 To use the scratchpad with Niri, you need to have a named workspace `scratchpad`, or if you want to configure it, set the scratchpadWorkspace configuration option to something else `"scratchpadWorkspace": "scratch"`.